 The Ship Lofts building can be replicated to other locations with unobstructed waterfront views next to a port, industrial zone or marina.
 A 110′ x 330′ trapezoid or elongated rectangle shaped plot with zero setback is needed for the building’s current size, but it can be larger or smaller based on requirements.

-We’re currently seeking an equity partner(s) that would be interested in having their name associated with a world class piece of architecture on the downtown Tacoma waterfront.
+We’re currently seeking an early stage equity partner(s) that would be interested in having their name associated with a world class piece of architecture on the downtown Tacoma waterfront.